 McHenry and Owen were both working in Mt.
 Vernon, she holding two jobs as a waitress at one restaurant and hostess at another, and he working in maintenance at Walmart.

-McHenry’s father gave the two a van and they lived in it for two weeks, mainly parking at truck stops while they looked for housing, but within about two weeks, in April, Owen had an accident while going to get food for the two of them because he had just been paid.
+McHenry’s father gave the two a van and they lived in it for two weeks, mainly parking at truck stops while they looked for housing, but within about two weeks, in April, Owen had an accident while he going to get food for the two of them because he had just gotten paid.

 The two then lived with Owen’s grandparents in Pomona, but that didn't work out long-term either.
 In telling their story, sometimes Owen seems a little shell-shocked.